SumoLogic/sumologic-documentation/docs/quickstart/sdo-github.md

 Enter your GitHub and Sumo Logic information at the prompts:

 1. Enter the GitHub personal access token you created in [Step 3](#step-3---create-a-github-personal-access-token).
-1. Enter the name of the GitHub organization you would like to collect GitHub data on.
+1. Enter the name of the GitHub organization you'd like to collect GitHub data on.

     ![Access Token](/img/get-started/github/github-access-token.png)